Webinar

 In the previous GJI webinar, we heard from a variety of employers and people with disabilities who demonstrated how the Good Jobs Principles lead to meaningful employment.
 They shared their experiences, described available support, and highlighted contributions made by employees with disabilities in each of the businesses.

-In this webinar, we will look to the construction industry to learn how inclusive hiring practices – including equitable workforce development pathways like pre-apprenticeship and Registered Apprenticeship programs, as well as labor-management partnerships – have benefited employees with disabilities and their employers.
+In this webinar, we looked to the construction industry to learn how inclusive hiring practices – including equitable workforce development pathways like pre-apprenticeship and Registered Apprenticeship programs, as well as labor-management partnerships – have benefited employees with disabilities and their employers.

-• Highlight examples of people with disabilities working in good jobs in the construction industry.
+• Highlighted examples of people with disabilities working in good jobs in the construction industry.

-• Explore strategies that can assist employers in benefiting from employees with disabilities in their workforce, including employees with significant disabilities.
+• Explored strategies that can assist employers in benefiting from employees with disabilities in their workforce, including employees with significant disabilities.

-• Feature business leaders in construction who will discuss the contributions of people with disabilities in their workforce.
+• Featured business leaders in construction discussing the contributions of people with disabilities in their workforce.

 • Nicholas Morgan, President, Adaptive Construction Solutions, Houston, Texas